The

-``Growth and interest rate expectations are conspiring against the dollar,'' said Michael Woolfolk, senior currency strategist in New York at Bank of New York. ``A lower dollar is still the trend.''
+``Growth and interest rate expectations are conspiring against the dollar,'' said Michael Woolfolk, senior currency strategist in

 The Australian dollar tumbled against all 16 major currencies today after the country's central bank cut its inflation forecast, weakening the case for increased borrowing costs.
 The currency dropped 0.42 percent to 82.05 U.S. cents.